CenterForAssessment/NCME_2022_Demonstration/README.md

 webpage navigation.
 We also discuss the benefits of developing a project website for promoting collaboration and reproducible research practices.

-### Using GitHub and RMarkdown for Report Generation and Dissemination
+### Using GitHub and RMarkdown for report generation and dissemination

 Data analysts are often tasked with writing reports that describe data, analyses, and results associated with a project.
 Depending upon the nature of the